Wuziyi616/EventCLIP/docs/benchmark.md

 -   `--prompt`: change the text prompt in zero-shot testing

 We also provide a `--train_shots` argument.
-If you train multiple models with different `--num_shots` values in `train.py`, you can put all numbers of shots here to test them all together.
+If you train the same model with different `--num_shots` values in `train.py`, you can put all numbers of shots here to test them all together.
 For example, you can run:

 ```